 Which Road to Hana stops are on your list?

 Our honest Hana highway article is not your typical story to say the least.
 I realize how much it conflicts with the glowing reviews you might have heard or read before.
 The terrible weather was our main source of disappointment.
-Still, we just can’t see the fun in being stuck in the car all day, not being able to pull over where we want and comforting and entertaining 2 sick kids in the back seat.
-Then again, we’re a pretty unconventional family. 🙂
+Still, we just can’t see the fun in being stuck in the car all day, on a dangerous road, not being able to pull over where we want.
+That’s just the opposite of what we think a road trip is all about: the freedom. 🙂

 Now we want to hear from you!
 Have you had the time of your life on this curvy highway and lots of other Road to Hana stops to recommend?
 Let us know!
 Should we have handled this trip differently?
 Enlighten us!
 Would you have continued driving in our rainy, messy situation?
 Yeah, right!
 Do you have a Road to Hana experience that’s similar to ours?
 Start commenting!